TaoRuijie/ECAPA-TDNN/README.md

 ## Introduction

-This repository contains unofficial code to train the [standard ECAPA-TDNN](https://arxiv.org/pdf/2005.07143.pdf) for speaker recognition in VoxCeleb2 dataset.
+This repository contains unofficial code to train the standard [ECAPA-TDNN](https://arxiv.org/pdf/2005.07143.pdf) for speaker recognition in VoxCeleb2 dataset.

 This repository is modified based on [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer)

-Advantages of this repository:

-1) Simple: 6 python files with 600 lines.

-2) Fast:  36 hours to train by one 3090 GPU

-3) Robust: EER = 0.86 in VoxCeleb1

 ## Best Performance in this project (with AS-norm)